Fayetteville Street (Raleigh)

 Fayetteville Street is a major street in downtown Raleigh, North Carolina, United States of America.
 It is a north-south thoroughfare that connects the State Capitol to the Raleigh Convention Center and the Progress Energy Center for the Performing Arts.
 It is the City of Raleigh's ceremonial center, hosting parades, special events, and seasonal celebrations.

 In the 2000s, an effort by the Downtown Raleigh Alliance was made to separate downtown Raleigh into five smaller districts: Fayetteville Street, Moore Square, Glenwood South, Warehouse (Raleigh), and Capital District (Raleigh).
 The Fayetteville Street district is home to a variety of downtown Raleigh businesses, shops, restaurants, bars, and other attractions, as well as government buildings and offices.

 History

 Fayetteville Street was the main thoroughfare south of the state capitol in the early 20th century, but by the 1950s, parallel streets had become more heavily traveled.
-In 1977, the street was closed to traffic and converted to a pedestrian mall in an attempt to revitalize the downtown area.
+In 1977, the street was closed to vehicular traffic and converted to a pedestrian mall in an attempt to revitalize the downtown area.
 It was returned to vehicular traffic in 2006, in a renewed and more successful revitalization effort.
 In 2008, the Fayetteville Street Historic District was listed on the National Register of Historic Places.
 Fayetteville was named to honor General Lafayette.
 On May 30, 2020, during the George Floyd protests in Raleigh protesters marched up Fayetteville Street.
 Later in the day, the protests turned violent and many storefronts along Fayetteville Street were vandalized.